Tojima Wants to Be a Kamen Rider: Characters

 A 44-year-old yakuza member who is also a Kamen Rider fan, but admires the villainous Shocker rather than the heroic Riders.
-His father was an ambitious taiyaki stand owner who fell deep into debt and disappeared when Hachirō was young.
-His adoration of Shocker inpsires him to lead a series of robberies where he forces his underlings to dress and act like Shocker Combatants.
+His father was an ambitious taiyaki stand owner who fell deep into debt and disappeared when Hachirō was young, which made him lose faith in heroes like Kamen Rider.
+His adoration of Shocker inspires him to lead a series of robberies where he forces his underlings to dress and act like Shocker Combatants.
 He is eventually killed by the Spider Man and begs to join Shocker with his dying breaths.
-He later wakes up as an actual Shocker Combatant.
+He wakes up later as a Shocker Combatant, but finds he is free from brainwashing simply because the Spider Man forgot.
+Hachirō later allies himself with the heroes and begs them for training when the Bat Man targets and seemingly kills his underlings.
+Like all Combatants, he transforms into his Combatant form by performing the Shocker salute and shouting "Yeee!"
+His training allows him to develop his own special move, a punch he dubs ".44 Magnum."